skaffolder/skaffolder-cli/README.md

--i, --import <file>                Convert an OpenAPI 3.0 file in a Skaffolder project -f, --frontend <templateName>      Template frontend language -b, --backend <templateName>       Template backend language
+-i, --import <file>                Convert an OpenAPI 3.0 file in a Skaffolder project -f, --frontend <templateName>      Template frontend language -b, --backend <templateName>       Template backend language -o, --online                       Create the project locally and exports it to your Skaffolder web interface account
 ```

 Example: